 Musical Moments is a weekly radio program hosted by Amy Kaiser, the director of the St. Louis Symphony Orchestra Chorus.

-April 9 and 11: Berlioz and Shakespeare – Amy shares drama for orchestra from Roméo et Juliette.
+July 16 and 18: Berlioz and Shakespeare – Amy shares drama for orchestra from Roméo et Juliette.
+(Rebroadcast)

 Director of the St. Louis Symphony Chorus since 1995, Amy Kaiser is one of the country’s leading choral directors.
 She has conducted the Saint Louis Symphony Orchestra in George Frideric Handel’s Messiah, Schubert’s Mass in E flat, Antonio Vivaldi’s Gloria, and sacred works by Haydn and W.A.
 Mozart, as well as Young People’s Concerts.
 Guest conductor for the Berkshire Choral Festival in Massachusetts, Santa Fe and at Canterbury Cathedral and Music Director of the Dessoff Choirs in New York for 12 seasons (1983-1995), she led many performances of major works at Lincoln Center.

 Other conducting engagements include Chicago’s Grant Park Music Festival, Peter Schickele’s PDQ Bach with the New Jersey Symphony, and more than 50 performances with the Metropolitan Opera Guild.
 Principal Conductor of the New York Chamber Symphony’s School Concert Series for seven seasons, Amy Kaiser also led Jewish Opera at the Y, and many programs for the 92nd Street Y’s acclaimed Schubertiade.
 She has prepared choruses for the New York Philharmonic Orchestra, Ravinia Festival, Mostly Mozart Festival, and Opera Orchestra of New York.